-The TM-100i/3103 gas valve is designed for metering gaseous fuel to industrial and marine gas turbine engines.
-The TM-100i actuator is used to drive the 3103 gas valve, closed loop to position demand.
+The TM-100i/3171A gas valve is designed for metering gaseous fuel to industrial and marine gas turbine engines.
+The TM-100i actuator is used to drive the 3171A gas valve, closed loop to position demand.
 Valve position feedback is provided by a resolver directly coupled to the valve metering sleeve.
 Having the feedback on the valve prevents errors in the valve position due to windup in the actuator and valve linkage, and makes replacement of the actuator in the field possible.
-Closed-loop position control is accomplished through a TM-100 digital driver.
+Closed loop position control is accomplished through a TM-100 digital driver.
 The assembly is failsafe to close upon loss of either electrical or hydraulic power.

-3103 Gas Valve
+3171A Gas Valve

-The 3103 gas valve is capable of metering gas flow between 50 and 40 000 lb/h (23 and 18 144 kg/h).
-The valve is designed to bolt into a two inch line by means of 0.625-11 UNC 2B tapped holes.
-The flange is class 600 per ANSI B16.5.
+The 3171A gas valve is a stainless steel valve capable of metering gas flow between 0 and 20 000 lb/h (0 and 9072 kg/h).
+The valve is designed to bolt into a two-inch (51 mm) line by means of 0.625-11 UNC 2B tapped holes.
+The flange is Class 600 per ANSI B16.5.
 The valve design is a rotary metering sleeve and a shoe-type throttling valve.
 The valve shoe is spring and pressure loaded against the metering port to minimize leakage and to self-clean the metering port.
 Metering port area is determined by input shaft positioning from the actuator.
-The valve has an internal spring to return the valve to the minimum fuel position in the event of either a loss of electrical signal or hydraulic power to the actuator.
-The valve is constructed of through-hardened stainless steel for maximum corrosion resistance.
+The valve has an internal spring to return the valve to the minimum fuel position in the event of a power loss to the actuator.